 - Hummus, ¼ cup

 Fruit is sweet, which is why we keep it limited on our plans.
 However, it also provides quality carbohydrates, fiber and vital vitamins and minerals.
 On our South Beach Diet Success plan, you can enjoy it in moderation.
 On our Diabetes plan, you can replace some of the Good Carbs at your lunch on occasion with fruit.

-If you’re on our Keto-Friendly program, we recommend extremely limiting fruit due to the amount of carbohydrates and sugar.
+If you’re on our weight loss program, we recommend extremely limiting fruit due to the amount of carbohydrates and sugar.
 But that doesn’t mean you have to totally say goodbye to fruit—enjoy berries in moderation on occasion, which are rich in antioxidants and have a lower carb content than many other fruits.
-On the South Beach Diet Keto-Friendly plan, they count towards your daily Extras (Click here for serving sizes! >).
+On the South Beach Diet weight loss plan, they count towards your daily Extras (Click here for serving sizes! >).
 However, keep in mind that it’s still important to monitor your daily net carb intake to keep it below 50 grams.

 Here are some examples of fruit servings you can enjoy: